bfsujason/bertalign/README.md

 ### MAC-Test
 The **MAC-Test** is saved in [corpus/mac/test](./corpus/mac/test)

-The sampling schemes for building MAC-Test can be found at [meta_data.tsv](./corpus/mac/test/meta_data.tsv)
+The sampling scheme for building MAC-Test can be found at [meta_data.tsv](./corpus/mac/test/meta_data.tsv)

 There are 4 subdirectories in MAC-Test.